 6) Only invest your Isa allowance in equities if you’re serious about investing.
 But if you’re nervous, stick to cash just now.

 This option is only advisable for those in a much more secure financial position, as the possibility of losses is always there.
-You’ll also need discipline and nerve to stick it out in markets, which could be quite volatile in the short term.
-But the reason why investing can be such a canny option is that equities should outperform cash in the long term.
+You’ll also need discipline and nerve to stick it out in markets, which can be quite volatile (particularly in the short term).
+But the reason why investing can be such a canny option is that equities *should* outperform cash in the long term.
 I’m putting together a dummy’s guide to investing for young people, based on my experience so far as an investment writer; look out for this in the near future.
 If you’re really interested in getting started, research, research and research.
 Figure out what experts are recommending in terms of hot regions, asset classes and types of companies – for instance, emerging markets, like Brazil, China, Russia and India, are becoming hugely popular for funds and investment trusts that invest your Isa money.
-But you’ve got to figure out what your appetite for risk is, how much you want to invest and what certain providers will charge you, which isn’t easy to suss out yet it can really eat into your returns.
+But you’ve got to figure out what your appetite for risk is, how much you want to invest and what fund managers will charge you, which isn’t easy to suss out yet it can really eat into your returns.
 It’s far from straightforward, so unless you’re really serious, play safe and stick to cash.